ManlyMarco/KK_ImageSeriesRecorder/README.md

 - Images can be saved with transparent backgrounds for use in game graphics, VN sprites and reaction images.
 - It's possible to save images at arbitrarily high framerates (higher than the max FPS you can run the game at).
 - Interface is not captured, only the 3D scene is.

-This plugin is best used with the VMDPlayer plugin (it allows you to load and play MMD animation files in Koikatu Studio).